vadimbakaev/test-script/README.md

 # test-script

-today is a good day
+today is a good day!